hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

    - Reference data like pregnancy timeline cached with expiration policy
    - Service layer handles cache invalidation and refreshing
    - Fallback to cached data when network is unavailable
+6. **Preference Synchronization**
+   - User preferences (theme, language) stored in both AsyncStorage and database
+   - Local storage for immediate access and performance
+   - Database storage for cross-device synchronization
+   - Context providers manage the persistence logic transparently to components

 ## Key Technical Decisions